mirham/KillSwitch/README.md

 - Periodic IP checks at desired intervals
 - Automatically or manually close applications
 - Manage physical network connections
+- Preventing the computer from going to sleep

 ## Getting Started